-The total savings for consumers thanks to the CNMC's enforcement actions during the year 2017 regarding mergers and anticompetitive agreements added up to 844.7 million euros.
-As mentioned above, savings are measured in 3-year moving averages, i.e., they include part of the impact of the competition authority's decisions in the previous two years, while part of the money saved each year is projected into the future5.
-A total of 8 case files were included in the calculations for 2017, fewer than in previous years.
+As mentioned above, and following the European Commission and the OECD's recommendations, savings are measured both as annual figures (taking into account only the decisions of the relevant year) and as 3-year moving averages, i.e., including part of the impact of the competition authority's decisions in the previous two years, while part of the money saved each year is projected into the future5.
+A total of 12 case files (four more than the previous year) were included in the calculations for 2018.

-4 The CNMC intervenes also in cases where competition is reduced even though they do not affect consumers directly but rather "other economic operators".
+$^{^4}$ The CNMC intervenes also in cases where competition is reduced even though they do not affect consumers directly but rather "other economic operators".

 TABLE 1.
-TOTAL CONSUMER SAVINGS DUE TO ENFORCEMENT ACTIONS BY THE CNMC (IN EUROS)
+TOTAL CONSUMER SAVINGS DUE TO ENFORCEMENT ACTIONS BY THE CNMC (IN EUROS)6